ShaharLutatiPersonal/OCD/README.md

 3. Specific configs are in config folder, although the generic config as in the paper will work too. <br />
 The specific configs are optimizied for small footprint to allow low-end devices to run the model.<br />
 4. Make sure you correctly change the name of the selected layer if other network is employed.<br />
+5. The diffusion process will work once the training objective (over the normalized diffusion model) reaches a plateau of 5E-4.
 ## Examples:
 **1. for training nerf-OCD** <br />
 ```